Laguna Beach has an incredible LGBTQ+ history, one that continues to evolve. Here are a few ways to make the most of your time visiting Laguna Beach.

 - Plan Your Trip

-In the 1960s, Main Beach in Laguna Beach was home to two beachfront gay bars, Dante’s and Barefoot, making it the epicenter of the city’s gay culture.
+In the 1960s, Laguna's Main Beach was home to two famous beachfront gay bars, Dante’s and Barefoot, making it the epicenter of the city’s gay culture.

 With time, things shifted to the 1400 block of South Coast Highway, which was at one time, home to The Coast Inn, Boom Boom Room and other LGBTQ+ establishments.
 Today, with a shift in tides nationally, and the LGBTQ+ community going more mainstream, the blending of communities coming together and sharing spaces is overtaking the necessity for niche neighborhoods or areas, although Laguna Beach is still home to Main Street Bar & Cabaret, it’s lone ranger all-welcoming nightclub and of course West Street Beach, the unofficial “gay beach”.